Hi friends, are you ready for a little sweet holiday wreath eye candy?

-I was blessed to grow up in a home with a grandma who loved (and lived) to bake.
-I was that kid in the school cafeteria whose sandwiches were on homemade bread and came home from school whining that ‘I want my sandwiches on store bought bread like all my friends.’
+I grew up in a home with a grandma who loved (and lived) to bake.
+I was that kid in the school cafeteria whose sandwiches were on homemade bread and came home from school whining that ‘I want my sandwiches on store-bought bread like all my friends.’

 And while she baked ALL year, she really brought it at Christmas.